 WE WORK TODAY FOR BETTER TOMORROW

 By 2023, 30% of our production will be made of sustainable PET materials

 Sustainable packaging is a part of our present.
 We offer:

-Ecological and well-thought-out packaging design is a main factor allowing the process of packaging recycling.
-As much as 80% of the product impact on the environment is determined by the designing stage The remained elements of the recycling process are sorting, technological possibilities of sorting the waste and functioning recycling techniques.
+Sustainable and well-thought-out packaging design is the main factor for good packaging recycling.
+As much as 80% of the product impact on the environment is determined in the designing phase.
+The remainder of the recycling process goes to: sorting and recycling techniques.

-One of the most important rules of ecodesigning plastic packaging is using light colours in their manufacturing.
-Packaging which is black or of very dark colours based on a “carbon black” pigment can disorientate intelligent sorting machines, resulting in lowering the recycling level.
+One of the most important rules of eco-design for plastic packaging is using light colors.
+Packaging which is black or a very dark color can disorientate intelligent sorting machines, resulting in lowering the recycling level.

-A good design practice advises using, among others, mono-material packaging, so that the plastics could circulate.
-All additional elements related to the packaging should be manufactured of compatible polymers and materials.
+A good design practice is using mono-material, so that packaging can circulate.
+All additional elements related to the packaging should be manufactured with compatible polymers and materials.

-Be careful with minimisation – the smaller the packaging, the more difficult it can be to catch it in the sorting processes.
+Be careful with minimization – the smaller the packaging, the more difficult it can be to catch it in the sorting processes.